GPiBS - Graduate Program in Biomedical Sciences

 - Undergraduate degree in a relevant major

-- A WES or ECE report to confirm GPA is required for applicants graduating from foreign institutions.
+- A WES or ECE report to confirm GPA is required for applicants who are graduating, or have graduated, from foreign institutions.

 - GRE general exam scores may be submitted but are not required